htkhiem/ktt-hierarchical-thesis/doc/source/dev/pytorch/add_model.rst

 PyTorch model module structure
 ------------------------------

-Each PyTorch model module ('module for short') in KTT is a self-contained collection of implemented source code, metadata and configuration files.
+Each PyTorch model module ('module' for short) in KTT is a self-contained collection of implemented source code, metadata and configuration files.
 A module defines its own training, checkpointing and exporting procedures.
 It might also optionally implement a  BentoML service and configuration files for live inference using the integrated BentoML-powered inference system and monitoring using Prometheus/Grafana.
 The general folder tree of a PyTorch model is as detailed in :ref:`model-struct`.

 The source implementation itself must subclass the abstract ``Model`` class (see :ref:`model-class`), like in any other framework.
 PyTorch models with additional submodules (bundled example: DB-BHCN and its AWX submodule, or DistilBERT+Adapted C-HMCNN with its ``MCM`` submodule) must implement a ``to(self, device)`` method similar to PyTorch's namesake method to recursively transfer the entire instance to the specified device.